 Ideas, like organisms, are alive.
 They do not move biologically by metabolism, or physically by exchanges of mass and energy, but they do “move.”
-The correct word, however should be activity, for minds and wills act without material motion.
+The correct word for the movement of ideas, however, should be activity, for minds and wills act without material motion.
 The ideas we have, the judgments we pass, the convictions we hold, the choices we make and every other intellectual or volitional act we perform, all are living realities.
 They are just as alive – actually far more so! – than the busy transformations occurring in the factories of our cells, or the efforts we make with muscles and bones as we move about the world.
 Ideas are more interactive than even chemical or nuclear reactions.

 What happens to ideas in time is that they grow.
 Their facets, like those of a diamond, sparkle in different directions as they are turned.
 What an idea presupposes, what follows from an idea, and to what other ideas it is actually or potentially related – all these dimensions reveal themselves over time.
-But the ideas develop not by ceasing to be what they are, but by disclosing a world of relations only dimly grasped when they were first launched in the human mind.
+But the ideas develop not by ceasing to be what they are, but by becoming ever more fully what they are, disclosing a world of relations only dimly grasped when they were first launched in the human mind.